All About Middle School Teachers

 In the United States, there were 630,300 jobs for Middle School Teacher in 2016.
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 47,400 new jobs for Middle School Teacher by 2026.
-There will be an estimated 50,500 positions for Middle School Teacher per year.
+The BLS estimates 50,500 yearly job openings in this field.

 The states with the most job growth for Middle School Teacher are Utah, Nevada, and Texas.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.